StarLard/StarLardWeb/README.md

 Deployment is managed automatically upon merging to main via GitHub actions.

+### Manual deploy

+When required, deployment can also be done locally by running `firebase deploy --only hosting --project dev-starlard-lard-lad`.

 ## Contributing

 This site uses the Minimal Mistakes Jekyll theme.
 See the [documentation](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) for detailed configuration options.